 This is our flagship beer and our pride and joy.
 Named for the famed Iliniwek Indians that were the original inhabitants to this region of North America.
 When the French encountered these natives in the 1600s, they discovered a very populous and powerful nation that inhabited much of the Mississippi River valley.
 The French called this area the “Illinois Country”.
 While the Iliniwek referred to themselves as Inoca, the French called them “ilinwe” or the plural version, “iliniwek”, which is a miss-translation of the word “irenweewa”, which means “he speaks the ordinary way” referring to the widely spoken Illinois Confederation language.

 Many French fur traders and missionaries praised the Iliniwek’s fine appearance.
 Known for their short hair on top that stood straight up with long hair on the sides and in the back that often went down to their shoulders.
 The Iliniwek also covered themselves in brownish colored tattoos of various geometric shapes and painted their faces and bodies with red and black paint made from minerals.
-As an ode to one of their most abundant crops, Hale to the Chief is brewed with portions of corn instead of just barely.
+As an ode to one of their most abundant crops, Hale to the Chief is brewed with portions of corn instead of just barley.
 Corn is clean, yet sweet.
 This IPA focuses on a nice hop and malt balance.
 This beer has all of the bursting flavor and aroma that is expected from an American hopped IPA.